4 Minutes Read.

 Secondly, the SBA imposes a number of additional documentation requirements, which vary with the type of loan.
 There are 17 main requirements for SBA loans, some of which involve multiple documents.

 For example, a borrower must submit three years of personal and business tax returns, resumes of all business principals, and detailed descriptions of both the purpose of the funds and the use of the owner’s equity injection.

 Managing this array of paperwork can be frustrating and time-consuming for both the borrower and the lender.
 This is why for many small businesses, lending software is an attractive option.

 Request MonJa's Underwriting Automation Demo For SBA Loans

 MonJa Underwriting Automation Software is a great fit for small and medium-size financial institutions.

-Automated underwriting can manage SBA procedures
+Automated underwriting enhances SBA procedures

 Some features of automated underwriting solutions include:

-- Document gathering – With interfaces to the SBA and the customer’s bank records, an automated system can gather much of the required documentation without any human intervention.
+- Document gathering – With interfaces to the SBA and the customer’s bank records, an automated system can gather much of the required documentation without human intervention.
 When documents are incomplete, the system can automatically notify the customer to supply the required information.

 With the right small business lending software, serving borrowers of small loans is transformed from a low-return, time-consuming business into an efficient and profitable one.